light gray lines

 • Gemini Enterprise: $36/month per user.

-• Google One AI Premium plan: $19.99/month per user, includes Gemini Advanced with additional features like image creation and integration with Google services.
+• Google One AI Premium plan: $19.99/month per user.
+It includes Gemini Advanced with the top-tier Gemini 3.0 Pro model, additional features such as image creation, integration with Google services, and 2TB of storage.

 • Gemini Code Assist: $19/month per user with a 1-year commitment.